salahmander/movie-database/README.md

 ## Demo

-The API is live at [movie-DB](https://salahmander.github.io/movie-database/)
+The site is live at [movie-DB](https://salahmander.github.io/movie-database/)

 ## Install Dependencies